acoustid/acoustid-server/pages/faq.md

 We need the password to verify that you own the MusicBrainz account.
 Currently, MusicBrainz doesn't provide a way to do this without knowing the password on our side (OpenID, OAuth or a similar authentication scheme).
-Since the Acoustid database depends heavily on the MusicBrainz database, we really wanted to re-use existing user accounts.
+Since the AcoustID database depends heavily on the MusicBrainz database, we really wanted to re-use existing user accounts.
 The only way to do this at the moment is to ask the user for both the username and password.
 We do not store the password anywhere, it is transmitted to our server over an